-- Student visas (issued to visitors entering the Kyrgyz Republic to study, for a stay of up to 90 days) type S; - Special Meiman (guest) visas (issued to visitors entering the Kyrgyz Republic for business or private purposes at the instruction of the President, the Chairman of the Cabinet of Ministers, or the Minister of Foreign Affairs of the Kyrgyz Republic, for a stay of not more than 1 year) - type SG; - Tuugandar (relatives) visas (issued to visitors entering the Kyrgyz Republic to visit close relatives or reunite with family members for a stay of up to 1 year).
-Where necessary, the visitors recognized as refugees, if confirmed by documentary evidence, may be granted a single-entry relatives visa in consultation with the national security authorities, for a stay of up to 60 days type RL; - Meken (fatherland) visas (issued to ethnic Kyrgyz and persons born in the Kyrgyz Republic or Kyrgyz SSR who intend to visit or repatriate to the Kyrgyz Republic, for a stay of up to 1 year, with the right to obtain the Kairylman87 (repatriate) status) - type M; - Mountain tourism visas (issued to visitors intending to enter the Kyrgyz Republic for mountain tourism purposes (alpinism, snowboarding, trekking, rafting, mountain biking, heli-skiing, rock climbing, ice climbing, freeriding, skiing and other types of mountain tourism), for a stay of up to 90 days) - type MT; - Religious visas (issued to visitors intending to enter the Kyrgyz Republic as missionaries for cooperation with religious organizations with the consent of the public authority of the Kyrgyz Republic for religious affairs, for a stay of up to 60 days) type R; - Foreign family member visas (issued to family members (spouses, children under 18, parents of underage children, children with disabilities, or dependent parents) of visitors holding official (type 0), investment (type I), work (types W), special work (type SW), relatives (type RL), or student (type S) visas and residence permits or registration at the place of stay (for nationals of visa exempt countries) or repatriate status, for a stay of up to 1 year, without the right to work or engage in business or other profit-making activity in the Kyrgyz Republic).
-Visa applications for family members of the visitor holding the investment visa (type I) are free of charge - type FF;
+- Student visas (issued to visitors entering the Kyrgyz Republic to study, for a stay of up to 90 days) type S; - Special Meiman (guest) visas (issued to visitors entering the Kyrgyz Republic for business or private purposes at the instruction of the President, the Chairman of the Cabinet of Ministers, or the Minister of Foreign Affairs of the Kyrgyz Republic, for a stay of not more than 1 year) type SG; - Tuugandar (relatives) visas (issued to visitors entering the Kyrgyz Republic to visit close relatives or reunite with family members for a stay of up to 1 year).
+Where necessary, the visitors recognized as refugees, if confirmed by documentary evidence, may be granted a single-entry relatives visa in consultation with the national security authorities, for a stay of up to 60 days type RL; - Meken (fatherland) visas (issued to ethnic Kyrgyz and persons born in the Kyrgyz Republic or Kyrgyz SSR who intend to visit or repatriate to the Kyrgyz Republic, for a stay of up to 1 year, with the right to obtain the Kairylman88 (repatriate) status) - type M; - Religious visas (issued to visitors intending to enter the Kyrgyz Republic as missionaries for cooperation with religious organizations with the consent of the public authority of the Kyrgyz Republic for religious affairs, for a stay of up to 60 days) type R; - Foreign family member visas (issued to family members (spouses, children under 18, parents of underage children, children with disabilities, or dependent parents) of visitors holding official (type 0), investment (type I), work (types W), special work (type SW), relatives (type RL), or student (type S) visas and residence permits or registration at the place of stay (for nationals of visa exempt countries) or repatriate status, for a stay of up to 1 year, without the right to work or engage in business or other profit-making activity in the Kyrgyz Republic).
+Visa applications for family members of the visitor holding the investment visa (type I) are free of charge type FF;

-87 Kairylman means an ethnic Kyrgyz (person of Kyrgyz origin) who is a foreign national or stateless person, voluntarily moving to the Kyrgyz Republic and having the repatriate status.
+88 Kairylman means an ethnic Kyrgyz (person of Kyrgyz origin) who is a foreign national or stateless person, voluntarily moving to the Kyrgyz Republic and having the repatriate status.